NIKHILSAI71/RAG-chatbot/README.md

 ## Indexing
 Startup attempts to load existing Pinecone index metadata from `data/meta.json`.
 If missing and `AUTO_INDEX=true`, it performs an initial build.
 A lightweight background worker then runs `incremental_update` every `AUTO_INDEX_INTERVAL` seconds, only re‑embedding changed rows and persisting when deltas exist.
+It also detects rows deleted from the source tables and removes their vectors from Pinecone.

 Discovery logic (when `INDEX_COLUMNS=*` and `INDEX_AUTO_DISCOVER=true`):
 1. Read `INFORMATION_SCHEMA.COLUMNS`